 Data FIFOs are synchronized to the AXI Interconnect native clock.
 The width of each data FIFO matches the AXI Interconnect native data width.
+See Datapath FIFOs, page 49 for details.

 Use of ID Signals

 The transaction ID signals that propagate from SI to MI (AWID and ARID) and back again (BID and RID) identify the original source of each transaction, and therefore, how responses received on the MI are to be routed back to the originating SI slot across the interconnect topology of the system.